rei/gulp-html-include/README.md

 > HTML include generator for static assets, e.g., foo.min.js => foo.min.js.html

+## Usage

 This plugin generates an HTML file with solely a `script` or `link` reference to JS or CSS files passed to it, respectively.
 It pairs well with gulp-rev and gulp-rename to make it easy to include dynamically named static files (e.g., via JSP `include`).
+Now you can enjoy versioned files without having to manually update the references to your generated files.

 ```
 gulp.src( '/path/to/my/files' )